macumbista/vectorsynthesis/README.md

 ——SOFTWARE

-	Pure Data, version 0.45 or newer.
-Install 32 bit version if you wish to use GEM.
+	Pure Data, version 0.49 or newer.
 	Gem 0.93.3 (OPTIONAL, used in scan processor only.
 Installed via deken, Pd’s externals manager)

-	NOTE: Gem does not run on 64 bit Pure Data, and Pd-Extended is too old for some features of this library.
+	NOTE: Pd-Extended is too old for some features of this library.

 ——HARDWARE